 Michael Strahan has made a handful of career moves, from NFL player to sports TV personality to “Good Morning America” host.
 His latest endeavor?
 Astronaut.

-“I want to go back,” Strahan canadian viagra online told his friends when he arrived back on land.
+“I want to go back,” Strahan told his friends when he arrived back on land.

 The 50-year-old TV personality covered the first human space launch from Jeff Bezos’ Blue Origin this summer and since then, has been “enamored” with the human space travel, he said.
 His was the aerospace company’s third-ever human spaceflight.